 In the case of unusual prescribed medicines, i.e. use of an Epipen, this will be at the discretion of the Headteacher and parents will need to complete a Medication form accepting responsibility.

-In cases of eczema or skin conditions it will be expected that the child will be able to use the cream/lotion on their own.
+In cases of eczema or skin conditions it will be expected that the child will be able to use the cream/lotion independently or with verbal prompts from a First Aider.

 Nut Allergies/Anaphylaxis Procedures